 This workshop is free for NSW public library staff.

-This course is delivered together with Collect Connect Community: an introduction to the State Library.
+A beginner’s guide to family history for public library staff is usually delivered with Collect Connect Community: an introduction to the State Library.

 If you are participating in the ALIA PD scheme you may claim 1 point for this activity.